spatie/nova-translatable/README.md

 [![StyleCI](https://github.styleci.io/repos/150127712/shield?branch=master)](https://github.styleci.io/repos/150127712)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/nova-translatable.svg?style=flat-square)](https://packagist.org/packages/spatie/nova-translatable)

-This package contains a `Translatable` class to you can use to make any Nova field type translatable.
+This package contains a `Translatable` class you can use to make any Nova field type translatable.

 Imagine you have this `fields` function in a `Post` Nova resource: